What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Physical distribution is a series of complex tasks and if even one of them goes slightly wrong, it can have a drastic impact on the entire supply chain.
 Businesses not only need to figure out the best way to accomplish this but also in the most cost-effective way possible, which takes away precious time and activity that could be spent on trying to grow the business.
 3PL fulfillment companies such as WareIQ can take away some of that burden by enabling you to offload the entire process of physical distribution.
 Some features that may entice you are listed below:

 With so many delivery options and an endless amount of envelopes, bubble wrap, double-walled boxes and tape needed to keep your items safe in transit, distribution is more complicated than you think, which is why outsourcing can save you a lot of money, not just on the physical costs but also on the costs to your reputation.

 Trusting WareIQ to handle and deliver your goods will provide you with a competitive advantage and keep your partners satisfied since you’ll benefit from our years of experience and deep industry knowledge.

-Without costly overheads and adaptability to individual needs, WareIQ provides you with a single location for your material to be stored, managed, developed and provided.
-Because of the high amount of parcels shipped each year, WareIQ has wholesale accounts with more than 20 dependable couriers, airmails and freight partners, allowing you to save up to 50% on your distribution costs when compared to other suppliers.
+Without costly overheads and adaptability to individual needs, WareIQ provides you with a single location for your material to be stored, managed, developed, and provided.
+Because of the high amount of parcels shipped each year, WareIQ has wholesale accounts with more than 20 dependable couriers, airmail and freight partners, allowing you to save up to 50% on your distribution costs when compared to other suppliers.